matt-tingen/Timesheet/README.md

 * `%H:%M` (13:45, 09:23, 08:55, etc.)
 * `%H.%M` (13.45, 09.23, 08.55, etc.)

-Parent task can be excluded from the display and total time by including them in the line-delimited `blacklist` file.
+Parent tasks can be excluded from the display and total time by including them in the line-delimited `blacklist` file.

 Tasks can have any number of levels to their hierarchy, but more than three or four is probably not practical.